No Match Found

 Digital transformation processes, such as automation, change the nature of risk assurance roles from assessor to advisor.
 Their image doesn’t automatically change.
 Becoming a trusted advisor to the business requires investing in building relationships with the board, management and auditees.
 Decision-makers need to know from where to obtain information, as well as who are their trusted advisors within their organisation.
 This requires proactive management and if needed, interviewing key stakeholders to understand their expectations of a “trusted advisor” as well as opportunities for future interactions.

-Risk Consulting Leader (Trade, Industry, Services), Territory Leader Internal Audit, PwC Switzerland
+Partner, Risk Consulting TIS (Trade, Industry, Services) & Internal Audit, PwC Switzerland

 Tel: +41 79 816 27 00